-- Overall enrolment: 1753 students enrolled on the BPTC in 2018/19.
-This was the highest figure for enrolment since the BPTC course began in 2011 and an increase of 134 students compared to 2017/18, the second largest year on year increase in enrolment since 2011.
-Of the 2018/19 enrolled students, 1591 were full-time and 162 were part-time on the course.
-The number of part-time students was down year on year (there were 13 fewer part-time students enrolled in 2018/19) and has shown a downward trend since 2011 when 255 part-time students enrolled on the course. - Domicile: The number of UK/EU domiciled students and overseas students both showed an increase from 2017/18 to 2018/19 (from 768 to 824 for overseas students, and from 851 to 928 for UK/EU students).
-The number of UK/EU students who enrolled in the 2018/19 academic year is almost back up to levels last seen in 2013/14.
-Overall, around 52 per cent of BPTC students enrolled in 2018/19 were domiciled in the UK prior to enrolment, around one per cent were domiciled in the EU, and 47 per cent were domiciled outside the UK or EU.
-When the BPTC started in 2011/12, overseas students made up around a third of those on the course. - Gender: The percentage of female BPTC students by year of enrolment has increased since the BPTC was introduced in 2011/12 from 52 per cent to 56.5 per cent in 2018/19 (55 per cent of overseas students, and 58 per cent of UK/EU students). - Ethnicity: There was a slight increase in the percentage of UK/EU domiciled Black, Asian and Minority Ethnic (BAME) students on the BPTC in comparison to white UK/EU domiciled students for 2018/19.
-40 per cent of UK/EU students who enrolled in 2018/19 of the 93 per cent who provided information on ethnicity were from a BAME background.
-This was up by around three percentage points compared to 2017/18, and around 10 percentage points higher than that seen from 2012/13 to 2014/15.
-The majority of 2018/19
+- Overall enrolment: 1685 students enrolled on the BPTC in 2019/20.
+This represented a decrease of 68 students from the number enrolled in 2018/19, but an increase of 66 over the number enrolled in 2017/18. - Of the 2019/20 enrolled students, 1557 were full-time and 128 were part-time on the course.
+The number of part-time students was down year on year (there were 32 fewer part-time students who enrolled in 2019/20 compared with 2018/19) and has shown a downward trend since 2011/12, when 255 part-time students enrolled on the course. - Domicile: The number of UK/EU domiciled students and the number of overseas students both showed a decrease from 2018/19 to 2019/20 (from 823 to 781 for overseas students, and from 926 to 904 for UK/EU students).
+Although the reduction was steeper for overseas domiciled students, only 2018/19 saw greater numbers of overseas domiciled students enrolled on the course since the BPTC started in 2011/12.
+Despite the reduction in the number of UK/EU domiciled students when compared to 18/19, the number of such

+- students who enrolled in the 2019/20 academic year was higher than that seen in each academic year from 2014/15-2017/18. - Overall, around 52 per cent of BPTC students enrolled in 2019/20 were domiciled in the UK prior to enrolment, around 1.5 per cent were domiciled in the EU, and 46.5 per cent were domiciled outside the UK or EU.
+When the BPTC started in 2011/12, overseas students made up around a third of those on the course. - Gender: The percentage of female BPTC students by year of enrolment has increased since the BPTC was introduced in 2011/12 from 52.3 per cent to 57.8 per cent in 2019/20, and by around 1.2 per cent since 2018/19.
+In 2019/20, 56.5 per cent of overseas students, and 58.9 per cent of UK/EU students had declared their gender as female. - Ethnicity: In 2019/20, there was a decrease in the proportion of UK/EU domiciled students from a minority ethnic group on the BPTC in comparison to White UK/EU domiciled students.
+35 per cent of UK/EU students who enrolled in 2019/20 of the 95 per cent who provided information on ethnicity were from a minority ethnic background.
+This was down by around five percentage points compared to 2018/19, around one percentage point compared to 2017/18, and was at the lowest level since 2015/16.
+The majority of 2019/20 overseas domiciled students were from an Asian ethnic background (around 87 per cent of overseas domiciled students). - Disability: Around 21 per cent of UK/EU domiciled students and five per cent of overseas domiciled students who enrolled on the BPTC in 2019/20 and who provided information on disability status had declared a disability.
+The figure for UK/EU domiciled students was around seven percentage points higher than that seen for 2018/19 enrolled students. - First degree classification: Around 31.5 per cent of UK/EU domiciled students who provided information on degree classification and enrolled on the BPTC in 2019/20 had gained a first-class degree; 58 per cent of them had gained an upper-second class degree; seven per cent had gained a lower-second class degree, and around 3.5 per cent had another degree classification.